List of Child's Play characters: Nathan Cross

+(played by Michael Therriault) - the husband of Michelle Cross and the father of Lexy and Caroline.
+Appears in the TV series.
+Therriault previously portrayed Dr. Foley in Cult of Chucky.

 Nica Pierce

 (played by Fiona Dourif) - the heroine of the sixth film.
 Reliant on a wheelchair since birth, Nica's family is slaughtered by Chucky.
 It is then revealed that Chucky is responsible for Nica's disability.
 She is blamed for Chucky's murders and sentenced to an asylum for the criminally insane.
 Appears in Curse of Chucky, Cult of Chucky, and the Chucky television series.